basecamp/handbook/making-a-career.md

 Everyone in the same role at the same level is paid the same at Basecamp.

-When someone gets a promotion, that is goes from one level to the next, they'll get a corresponding pay raise January 1st as well.
+When someone gets a promotion, that goes from one level to the next, they'll get a corresponding pay raise January 1st as well.

 ## Performance Feedback